-To avoid an overlap of acute kidney & ureter stones episodes, no potential trigger can become an episode trigger during the clean period of a potential trigger for a given patient, i.e., a potential trigger is excluded for being in the clean period of any episode trigger.
+To avoid an overlap of colposcopy episodes, no potential trigger can become an episode trigger during another episode for a given patient, i.e., a potential trigger is excluded for being in the clean period of any episode trigger.
 A chronological approach is taken, and the first potential trigger of a given patient is identified as the earliest (i.e., the furthest in the past) episode trigger.
-The clean period starts the day after the episode trigger ends and extends for a time period that equals the duration of the post-trigger window.